bomanimc/InstallTheseThings/README.md

 **Defunct or No Longer Necessary**:
 - [f.lux](https://justgetflux.com/): Takes the blue light out of your display when it gets dark.
 Without this, eternal headaches.
+- - [Spectacle](https://www.spectacleapp.com/): Quick way to resize and reposition windows with your keyboard.
+No longer supported (Rectangle is the community replacement).